qpliu/esolang/annoy/README.md

 are impossible, so reference counting is sufficient for garbage collection, and all values recursively contained in a garbage collected value can be garbage collected.

+Should be aware that function arguments could alias each other as well as well as the values of other identifiers in the scope that encloses the function, so it's probably too difficult to statically determine the lifetimes of identifiers.

+It might have to be a run-time error to refer to a value that has been pushed.
+But then, what if an identifier refers to a value that then gets pushed and then gets popped?
+That can be solved by using a version number that is incremented when pushed, so if an identifier's version number does not match the value's version number, it's invalid.

+Still, want to implement as much static analysis as possible to flag anything that is statically determined to refer to values that have been pushed errors.